 Adam asked Jack to sketch the lawnmower he wanted to build on an index card in order to grasp a full understanding of Jack's vision and intention for his project.
 Jack willingly sat down and sketched a manually powered push lawn mower.
 Jack and Adam worked together for nearly two and a half hours constructing a life-size lawnmower fit for a four-year-old made entirely out of wood, complete with s spinning "blade" and wheels.
 In that time, Adam had gently guided Jack through his making process: selecting appropriate pieces of wood and dowels, reviewing the use of basic hand tools such as the hammer, hand-drill and miter saw, as well as the techniques and processes of woodworking as they applied to the design and development of the project at hand, such as appropriate fit between dowels and holes for joinery and movement of parts.
-Jack's mom was present throughout the process, standing aside to ease Jack's occasional frustration, or relate an unfamiliar tool or process to a familiar family activity.
+Jack's Mom was present throughout the process, standing aside to enact a familiar routine to further the learning process, or relate an unfamiliar tool or process to a familiar family activity, such as asking Jack to look her in the eye to calm his frustration and make the connection between a hand-tool used in Makeshop to a tool found in their garage.